hailelagi/hailelagi.com/content/hacks/tsunami.md

 Now here's where we have to be careful.
 ETS operations are semantically -- **independently atomic**[9].

 Every operation such as a read, write or multi_write on a table are atomic for a single process.
-In the relational model you have BEGIN, COMMIT & ROLLBACK semantics where you can group multiple write operations and pretend they're a single atomic operation.
+In the relational model you have `BEGIN`, `COMMIT` & `ROLLBACK` semantics where you can group multiple write operations and pretend they're a single atomic operation.
 Mnesia builds upon ets and supports [grouping multiple writers](https://www.erlang.org/doc/apps/mnesia/mnesia_chap4#atomicity) with [transactions](https://www.erlang.org/doc/man/mnesia#transaction-1) but ets does not.

 ## Isolation